Not-ISellStuff/Buffalo-Wild-Wings-Checker/README.md

 # Info
-The checker works proxyless it's somewhat fast I will make it better and faster in a week this is my first project in Go
+The checker works proxyless it's somewhat fast I will make it better and faster in the future, this is my first project in Go

 # How To Setup
 1. Put Your Combolist in combo.txt